Gibson Hummingbird: Epiphone versions

 A more affordable version of the Hummingbird is also made by the Epiphone branch of Gibson.
 The original Epiphone Hummingbird was available in natural, cherryburst and black.
 It was also made with more affordable woods but featured the same design fretboard inlays, bridge and similar pickguard, but without genuine mother-of-pearl.
 It also featured Grover tuners, rather than the unbranded tuners featured on cheaper Epiphone models.
 The Epiphone Hummingbird was made in China.

 Epiphone reintroduced their version of Gibson's Hummingbird in 2012.
 Called the Hummingbird Pro, it features a solid spruce top (instead of a laminate top), a mahogany body and neck, a Shadow ePerformer pickup system, and a heritage cherryburst finish.
 The Hummingbird Pros are made in Indonesia.

 In 2021 Epiphone produced a line of acoustics “Inspired by Gibson”, all made in the Samick factory in Indonesia.
 This also includes a Hummingbird version (next to a j45 and a j200 model).
 The specifications of this Hummingbird are very close to the Gibson Standard Hummingbird original with spruce top and mahogany back and sides, all solid woods.
 The fretboard is made of Indian laurel, the inlays are mother of pearl and both nut and saddle are bone.
 There is a Fishman Sonicore under the saddle piezo pickup system.

 Notable Hummingbird players

-In 1964, Keith Richards and Brian Jones brought the Gibson Hummingbird guitar to the UK.
-It was used to write songs like: "Play With Fire", "Good Times Bad Times", "As Tears Go By", "The Last Time", "Satisfaction", "Street Fighting Man", "Jumpin' Jack Flash", "Sympathy for the Devil" (as seen in the Jean-Luc Godard movie - One Plus One), "No Expectations", "Angie", "Wild Horses", "Brown Sugar".
-In the video of "It's Only Rock & Roll", Mick Taylor uses the guitar.
-In 1968, Richards and Mick Jagger of The Rolling Stones both used a Gibson Hummingbird for the initial recordings of the melody for the song "Street Fighting Man".
-Remi Matsuo, Eric Church, Thom Yorke, Steve Wariner, Frank Turner, John McLaughlin, Dominic Miller, William Orbit, Tom Petty, Everlast, Shuggie Otis, Gillian Welch, Tom Wolk, Grace Potter, Brian May, Paolo Nutini, Twin Shadow, Børns, Darius Rucker, Justin Bieber, Yungblud, Michelle Branch, Jeff Lynne, Passenger (singer), Taylor Swift and Wesley Schultz are among other notable Hummingbird players.
+Many musicians have used the Hummingbird for their songs, especially for the melodies and guitar lines.